barbazul/cleartheme/README.md

 ==============================

 ## 01/03/2013
+    Moved forms styles from page.less to separate form.less file.
+    Removed "Remember Me Popup" styles from page.less (just used in persistent login) and replaced with a tooltip.
+Overriden: persistent/remember_me_tooltip.phtml.
+    Minor css adjustments and cleanup in page.less.
+    Minor css fix in login.less.
+    Defined .heading1() in global.less.

+## 01/03/2013

     CSS cleanup and improvements on Product View page.
     Overridden media.phtml to replaced Magento Zoom and More Views popup with CloudZoom.